TEF

 1

-Mandate — public interest research and governance in trade
+Core registered object — public interest research and governance

 Why TEF Exists